theobald-software/helpcenter.theobald-software.github.io/projects/erpconnect/docs/samples/send-a-simple-status-idoc.md

 ---
+layout: page
-title: Send IDocs
+title: Send a STATUS IDoc
-description: Example- Sending an IDoc from your .Net Application
+description: Send a simple STATUS IDoc
+permalink: /:collection/:path
+weight: 19
 ---

-This section shows how to send an IDoc.<br>
+The example below shows how to send a STATUS IDoc.
-To configure your SAP system to send IDocs, see [Set Up a Test Environment for IDocs](./prerequisites.md#set-up-a-test-environment-for-idocs).

-There are two ways to create an IDoc object:

-- The `CreateIdoc` method creates an IDoc with all segments located in the segment collections.
-This is useful for sending simple IDocs.
-- The `CreateEmptyIdoc` method in combination with the `CreateSegment` method creates only the needed segments.

 ### About

-This section shows how to write a sample console program that sends a *STATUS IDoc* using the `CreateIdoc` method.

 The *STATUS* message type is used to manipulate the status of another outbound IDoc e.g., when a subsystem receives an IDoc and acknowledges the receive with a status change.
 *STATUS* is a simple IDoc that contains only one data record.

 !!! note
-    Make sure to configure your SAP system to receive IDocs, see [Set Up Receiving IDocs](./prerequisites.md#set-up-receiving-idocs').
+    Make sure to configure your SAP system to receive IDocs.

 ### Send a STATUS IDoc